elanore/silverstream/README.md

 - sign up form
 - validation of the form fields
 - useRef hook
+- using fire base for authenticating login and hosting
 - #Features:
 - sign in /sign up page
     - sign in /sign up page